khronokernel/OpenCore-Asus-X299/README.md

 ##### Add

 * [SSDT-EC-USBX-X299](/ACPI-Compiled/SSDT-EC-USBX-X299.aml)
   * Creates a fake EC and fixes USB power.
-Note I do not power off the original EC, reason for this is due to a huge mess around sleep and _GPE.
+Note I do not power off the original EC, reason for this is due to a huge mess around sleep and `_GPE`.
 Turning off this EC makes waking a pain without hacky fixes
 * [SSDT-PLUG-X299](/ACPI-Compiled/SSDT-PLUG-X299.aml)
   * Sets `Plugin-type=1` to `SB.SCK0.CP00` allowing for proper CPU power management
 * [SSDT-SBUS-MCHC](/ACPI-Compiled/SSDT-SBUS-MCHC.aml)